litestar-org/litestar/docs/usage/4-request-body.md

     ...
 ```

-If you do not know the filenames are do not care about these, you can instead get the files as a list:
+Finally, if you do not know the filenames are do not care about them, you can get the files as a list:

 ```python
 from starlette.datastructures import UploadFile